Long Beach Opera

 Long Beach Opera is a Southern California opera company serving the greater Los Angeles and Orange County metroplex.
 Founded in 1979, it is the oldest continually running opera company in the L.A. area.
-Though small in size, the company has surveyed a stunning breadth of repertoire in 42 seasons—from its adventurous exploration of lesser known works to its daring interpretations of established operas – offering an alternative vision of opera even before L.A. had its own operatic mainstream.
 In June 2019 LBO presented the world premiere of The Central Park Five, an opera by Anthony Davis with libretto by Richard Wesley, about the Central Park jogger case.
 The opera won the Pulitzer Prize for Music in May 2020.

-Mission and Vision Statement

-Mission Statement

-Engaging people through provocative meaningful experiences that challenge, connect and inspire.

-Vision Statement

-Communities connected and minds opened through shared artistic experiences.